ElektraInitiative/libelektra/doc/decisions/3_decided/keyname.md

 This can be inconvenient, because it makes using the `KEY_NS_*` constants more difficult.

 This solution enhances the above, by considering the namespace a separate thing.
+Above the namespace is intrinsically part of the name.
+It is essentially just a restriction on the first part of the name and sometimes the namespace must be considered specially.
+In this solution, we consider the namespace a separate entity from the start.
+A key does not have a name, which starts with a namespace.
+Instead, a key has a namespace _and_ a name.

+This is mostly a theoretical distinction, but it makes it easier to argue in favor of APIs that use separate arguments for the namespace.
+It also makes it more obvious that sometimes the namespace on its own can have an influence on the behavior of a function.

 In the API the name could now be given as separated into namespace and the rest of the name.
 Instead of taking a single pointer and size, which receive values like `"\1\0foo\0bar"` and `10`, the API would take a namespace, a pointer, and a size, with values like `KEY_NS_CASCADING`, `"foo\0bar"` and `8`.

-Internally, we don't necessarily need to store this a separate fields.
+Internally, we don't necessarily need to store this as separate fields.
 The namespace could be combined into one buffer with the rest of the name, and stored as a single pointer and size.
 However, depending on the API there can also be benefits to keeping the namespace as a separate field.

-Even with a separate namespace field, the most benefits of "Only unescaped name" are retained.
+Even with a separate namespace field, most benefits of "Only unescaped name" are retained.
 The memory consumption is near minimal (alignment padding can cause a difference).
 Comparisons are exactly the same, just with an additional namespace byte comparison beforehand.